mfazelnia/Agentic-RAG/README.md

 agentic-rag-system/
 ├── src/
 │   ├── __init__.py
-│   ├── document_loader.py    # Document loading and chunking
+│   ├── document_loader.py
-│   ├── vector_store.py        # FAISS vector store
+│   ├── vector_store.py
-│   └── simple_rag.py          # RAG orchestration
+│   └── simple_rag.py
 ├── data/
-│   └── sample_docs/           # Your documents go here
+│   └── sample_docs/
 ├── requirements.txt
-├── env.example                 # Environment template
+├── env.example
-├── .env                        # API keys (create from env.example)
+├── .env
 ├── README.md
-└── main.py                     # Main entry point
+└── main.py
 ```

 ## How It Works

-1. **Document Loading**: Documents are loaded from `data/sample_docs/` and split into chunks
-2. **Embedding**: Each chunk is converted to a vector using sentence transformers
-3. **Indexing**: Vectors are stored in FAISS for fast similarity search
-4. **Querying**: When you ask a question, the system retrieves relevant chunks
-5. **Generation**: OpenAI generates an answer based on the retrieved context
-6. **Sources**: The system shows which documents were used
+The system loads documents from data/sample_docs/ and splits them into chunks.
+Each chunk gets converted to a vector using sentence transformers, and these vectors are stored in FAISS for fast similarity search.
+When a query comes in, it finds the relevant chunks and uses an LLM to generate responses.
+It also shows which documents were used.

 ## Requirements

-- Python 3.8+
-- OpenAI API key
-- Documents in `data/sample_docs/`
+Python 3.8 or higher and an OpenAI API key.
+Put your documents in `data/sample_docs/`.

 ## License